miwgu/Chat-with-AI-Using-RAG/README.md

 ```bash
 docker compose down
 ```
->⚠️ Note: The knowledge embeddings are stored in a persistent PostgreSQL volume.
+>⚠️ Note: The knowledge embeddings are stored in the persistent PostgreSQL volume (postgres_data).
-You do not need to re-run the registration script unless the database or volume is deleted.
+You do not need to re-run the registration script or rebuild the containers unless the volume or database is deleted.
 ---

 ## 💾 Database Setup with init.sql